xenia1270/DH150/Assignment 4/README.md

 ### Plan to get into the context & write down the observation/ interview guide

 - Decide where to visit
-  - Via Zoom
+  - Due to COVID-19, we decided to meet via Zoom
 - Decide what activities to observe/ what to ask to do
-  - To search for/find solution to health-related information
+  - To search for health-related information or to find solution to
 - Decide how to interact with the users
   - Watch the interviewee conduct task, and ask questions if needed
 - Decide how to collect user data
-  - Recording video on Zoom, and using Otter for transcript
+  - User data was collected by recording video on Zoom, and using Otter for transcript
   - <a href="https://docs.google.com/document/d/1p20hTM45mRYqq4EtCYcQUUOlc9J3nF6b4nxR2xI4s9k/edit#">Field Research Script</a>

 ## :clapper: User Data